 In 2012, hospitals owned about 27% of the nation’s 6,000+ urgent care clinics while the rest generally belong to corporations or physicians, according to the Urgent Care Association of America.
-In 2017, just five years later, the Urgent Care Association of America numbers report hospitals own about 36% of the 7600+ urgent cares operating through the United States.
+In 2017, Urgent Care Association of America reports hospitals own about 36% of the 7,600+ urgent cares operating through the United States.

 But how has the decision to invest in urgent care affected the hospitals or health systems?

-As highlighted in this Modern Healthcare study examining some of the top for-profit brands across the nation, efforts appear to be paying off.
+As highlighted in this Modern Healthcare study of the top US for-profit brands, efforts are paying off.

-Increases in revenue per admission are driven largely by two factors, experts say: higher prices and sicker patients.
+As a result, two factors largely drive the increases in revenue per admission, experts say: higher prices and sicker patients.

 Insert into the mix, Health System owned urgent care facilities.
-As a direct result of offering more convenient, affordable services to their patent populations, hospitals and health systems can begin to focus on what they were designed to do: care for SICK (really sick) patients.
+As a direct result of offering more convenient, affordable services to their patient populations, hospitals and health systems can care for really sick patients.
 It makes sense that as patients increasingly migrate to lower-cost, more convenient outpatient settings, hospitals will see the most severe cases.

-Hospital chains are actively working to capitalize on that by adding high-acuity service lines in some markets to ensure they’ll rope in those sicker patients.
-Hospitals are also beginning to utilize Urgent Care settings to reach more rural markets where smaller community hospitals aren’t viable.
+Hospital chains are actively adding high-acuity service lines in some markets to ensure they’ll get those sicker patients.
+Additionally, hospitals are beginning to utilize these settings to reach more rural markets where smaller community hospitals aren’t viable.